yuejoyceliu/mopac/README.md

 test1.xyz test2.xyz test3.xyz
 ```

-and then run `python pm6opt_parallel.py` or `python pm6bomd_parallel.py`.
-Then, tasklists$.$sh file, parallel_run$.$sh file and sub-directories for every xyz file will be created.
+If the charge is 2, multiplicity is 1 and the temperature is 410, run `python pm6opt_parallel.py 2 1` or `python pm6bomd_parallel.py 2 1 410`.
+Then, tasklists$.$sh file, parallel_run.sh file and sub-directories for every xyz file will be created.
 In every xyz sub-folder, xyz and yaml files are created correspondingly:

 ```
 dtest1  dtest2 dtest3 taskslists.sh parallel_run.sh